Pong: Impact and legacy

 Bushnell felt that Pong was especially significant in its role as a social lubricant, since it was multiplayer-only and did not require each player to use more than one hand: "It was very common to have a girl with a quarter in hand pull a guy off a bar stool and say, 'I'd like to play Pong and there's nobody to play.'
 It was a way you could play games, you were sitting shoulder to shoulder, you could talk, you could laugh, you could challenge each other ...
 As you became better friends, you could put down your beer and hug.
 You could put your arm around the person.
 You could play left-handed if you so desired.
 In fact, there are a lot of people who have come up to me over the years and said, 'I met my wife playing Pong,' and that's kind of a nice thing to have achieved."

 Ports

 Atari remade the game on numerous platforms.
 In 1977, Pong and several variants of the game were featured in Video Olympics, one of the original release titles for the Atari 2600.

-Pong has also been included in several Atari compilations on many different platforms, such as Arcade Classics on the Sega Genesis, Atari Classics Evolved on the PlayStation Portable, Retro Atari Classics on the Nintendo DS, and Atari: 80 Classic Games in One! for personal computer.
+Pong has also been included in several Atari compilations on many different platforms, such as Arcade Classics on the Sega Genesis, Paired with Asteroids and Yars' Revenge on the Game Boy Advance.
+Atari Classics Evolved on the PlayStation Portable, Retro Atari Classics on the Nintendo DS, and Atari: 80 Classic Games in One! for personal computer, and the Atari 50: The Anniversary Celebration (2022) compilation for Nintendo Switch, PlayStation 4, Steam, and Xbox One.

 Through an agreement with Atari, Bally Gaming and Systems developed a slot machine version of the game.

-The game was also included as a loading screen minigame on the PlayStation 2 and Xbox versions of TD Overdrive: The Brotherhood of Speed, however the Windows version doesn't include it.
+The game was also included as a loading screen minigame on the PlayStation 2 and Xbox versions of TD Overdrive: The Brotherhood of Speed; however, the Windows version does not include it.